 Clarification: The Toppenish Police Department’s newly purchased vehicles do not have dashboard cameras.
 The article has been edited to reflect that.

-A Franklin County Sheriff’s deputy had enough violations at his past job to warrant serious counseling from the police chief, according to documents obtained by the Observer.
+A Franklin County Sheriff’s deputy had enough violations at his past job to warrant serious counseling from the police chief on May 11, 2018, according to documents obtained by the Observer.
 Eighteen months later on November 18, 2019, Deputy Code Quantrell killed Dante Jones in circumstances similar to those he had been counseled about in Toppenish, where Quantrell was a police officer.
-The Observer obtained the three-page counseling memo written by Toppenish Police Chief Curt Ruggles and a citizen complaint against Quantrell by submitting a public record request.
+The Observer obtained the three-page counseling memo written by Toppenish Police Chief Curt Ruggles May 14, 2018, and a citizen complaint against Quantrell by submitting a public record request.

 According to Ruggles, Quantrell pursued a vehicle in a reckless manner for 30 minutes for a traffic violation; pulled a gun on the wrong suspect in a motorcycle reckless driving case and then failed to report the use of force until a complaint was filed; and he damaged patrol vehicles 7 times.